 Plant at 5m x 4m spacing i.e. 500 trees per hectare.
 DO NOT over-fertilise the soil at planting as you risk killing off the truffle fungi.
 Avoid salt-based fertilisers such as DAP, Nitrophoska etc. Blood and bone would be a good choice.

-Truffle fungi are ectomychorrhizal fungi and for them to establish well it is important that your truffière is not positioned within 20m of other trees that could harbour competing ectomychorrhizal fungi.
-Most trees form abuscular mycorrhizas – the other main form of mychorrizal fungi.
+Truffle fungi are ectomycorrhizal fungi and for them to establish well it is important that your truffière is not positioned within 20m of other trees that could harbour competing ectomycorrhizal fungi.
+Most trees form arbuscular mycorrhizas – the other main form of mycorrhizal fungi.
 These are all suitable for use as windbreak or companion trees close to your truffière.

 Put a 40cm diameter mulch mat (or similar) around each tree.

 Suitable (and unsuitable) Companion Trees.